marius851000/lemmy-canvas-2024-atlas/CONTRIBUTING.md

 This project is open-source, and contributions are welcome.
 In fact, the Atlas relies on user contributions.

-You may contribute to the project by submitting a Pull Request on the GitHub repo or sending your submissions through [Reddit](https://www.reddit.com/r/placeAtlas2023).
-Other than that, you can get help from [Discord](https://discord.gg/pJkm23b2nA) or [Reddit](https://www.reddit.com/r/placeAtlas2023).
+You may contribute to the project by submitting a Pull Request on the GitHub repo or sending your submissions through [Lemmy](https://toast.ooo/c/2024lemmycanvasatlas).
+Other than that, you can get help from [Matrix](https://matrix.to/#/#lemmy-canvas-atlas-discussion:mariusdavid.fr) or [Lemmy](https://toast.ooo/c/2024lemmycanvasatlas).

 ## New Atlas entries

 To contribute to the map, we require a certain format for artwork region and labels.
-This can be generated on [the drawing mode](https://2023.place-atlas.stefanocoding.me?mode=draw) on the website.
+This can be generated on [the drawing mode](https://atlas.mariusdavid.fr/?mode=draw) on the website.

-To add a new entry, go to [the drawing mode](https://2023.place-atlas.stefanocoding.me?mode=draw) and draw a shape/polygon around the region you'd like to describe.
+To add a new entry, go to [the drawing mode](https://atlas.mariusdavid.fr/?mode=draw) and draw a shape/polygon around the region you'd like to describe.
 You can use the <kbd>Undo</kbd>, <kbd>Redo</kbd>, and <kbd>Reset</kbd> buttons to help you creating a good polygon.
 Make sure that the lines you're drawing don't form a [self-intersecting polygon](https://upload.wikimedia.org/wikipedia/commons/thumb/0/0f/Complex_polygon.svg/288px-Complex_polygon.svg.png).

+You can also edit existing entries.
+To do that, [enter the normal mode](https://atlas.mariusdavid.fr/), select the entry you want to edit, then click `Edit`.
+To retrace it, you can click `Add Period`, then `Delete` the old first Period.

 If you want to see which areas of the canvas do not have entries yet, select "Highlight Empty" to hide areas that already have entries.

-Multiple periods can be added to represent the changing state of the artwork on different times.
-You can set the start and end period, as well as chosing the appropriate canvas variations.
-You can also copy the polygon from one period to the other, duplicating a period to be edited later, as well as deleting a period (if there is more than one).
-An alert is also shown if there are errors that needed attention.

 When you're happy with the shape you've drawn, press <kbd>Finish</kbd>.
 You will now be able to enter some information about the entry:

+//TODO:canvas adaptation: implement Lemmy and Matrix links actually
 - **Name**: A short, descriptive name.
 - **Description**: A short description that can be understood by somebody not familiar with the topic.
 If you were involved in drawing this artwork, you may include the meta, describing the process of drawing the artwork in the event.
-To include lengthy, additional information, consider creating a page on [the r/place Wiki](https://place-wiki.stefanocoding.me/).
 - **Links**: Some links that are most relevant to the topic, and/or regarding the process of the drawing the artwork in the event.
+	- **Lemmy**: A Lemmy community or server, in the form of an URL
+	- **Matrix**: A matrix room id of the organizers, in the form of `#room_id:server.tld`
 	- **Website**: If you're describing a project, the project's main website would be suitable here.
 	- **Subreddit**: Format it like `r/subreddit`.
 	- **Discord**: Write the invite code, that the invite link without the `discord.gg/` part.